MasoniteFramework/docs/email/creating-an-email-driver.md

-# Creating an Email Driver
+# Creating a Mail Driver

 # Introduction